WirtsLegs/WirtsTools/README.md

 **self** `<filter>`: this just means it takes a filter object, the way you will be calling it you wont have to worry about this argument.
 **field** `<string>`: This is the field name for example Category as a string (possible values are "Name", "Coalition", "Category", "GuidanceType", "MissileCategory", and "WarheadType").
-**term** `<int/enum>`: This is the value you are looking to match or negate, you can put a integer value like 1, 2, 3, etc as that is what the enumerators technically are, or you can use something like Weapon.Category.MISSILE (I prefer this for readability).
+**term** `<int/enum>`: This is the value you are looking to match or negate, you can put a Number value like 1, 2, 3, etc as that is what the enumerators technically are, or you can use something like Weapon.Category.MISSILE (I prefer this for readability).
 **match** `<bool>`: This tells the function if you want to match or negate for this term, if set to true then it will match, if false it will negate, if you dont inclue it this will default to true.
 ```lua
 WT.weapon.filter.addTerm(self,field,term,match)